What Is Binge Eating Disorder?

 FACT

-Although BED is more common in people with overweight, it can affect individuals of any body weight.
-About 30% of patients with BED have a normal weight.
+Although BED is more common in people who are overweight, it can affect people at any body weight.
+About 30% of BED patients have normal weight.
 Focusing only on weight prevents diagnosis in many patients.

 Myth vs. Fact